 Do you qualify for accreditation?

-All institutions wishing to offer IRU Academy training must go through a strict vetting process.
+All institutions wishing to offer IRU Academy professional qualification must go through a strict vetting process.
 Accreditation requirements are key to quality control.
-Only training institutions meeting strict requirements will be granted accreditation for IRU Academy Professional Training Programmes.
+Only institutions meeting strict requirements will be granted accreditation for IRU Academy Professional Qualification Programmes.

 Train the Trainer (TTT) and Pilots

-TTT’s and Pilots are part of the accreditation process that is in place to help guarantee that all IRU Academy Programme training is harmonised and meets its quality standards.
+TTT’s and Pilots are part of the accreditation process that is in place to help guarantee that all IRU Academy Programmes are harmonised and meets its quality standards.